-For many students, attending a top university is a crucial step between finishing high school and starting on an exciting life.
+For many students, attending a top university is a crucial step between finishing high school and starting an exciting life.
 But getting into the best university for you doesn't begin with the application form.
 In this post we explore what you can do in the years leading up to your university application to make sure that you shine and get into the university of your dreams.

 Universities receive thousands of applications each year from bright, eager young adults hoping to study with them.
 Many of these students will have worked hard and received excellent grades.